-Digital marketing has become overwhelming.
+Digital marketing beyond SEO has become overwhelming.
 And it seems to be evolving at an accelerated rate.
-Even experts in the field find themselves scrambling just to keep up with the latest paradigm shifts, theories and industry reports.
+Even experts in the field find themselves scrambling just to keep up with the latest paradigm shifts, theories, and industry reports.
 So when you talk about digital marketing beyond SEO, what does the average business owner need to know?

 Where there used to be a standard stepping-stone process for digital marketing, today’s agencies are blurring the lines between one tactic and another, overlapping them as they push the limits of conventional thinking.

-Many business owners today are thinking to themselves, “Why do I need to waste money on a digital marketing plan?”
+Many business owners today wonder “Why do I need to waste money on a digital marketing plan?”

 In 2015 they are asking “Why do I need a branded mobile app?”

 The Internet has made the world more competitive than ever before.
-And when you consider that by 2013 that seventy percent (70%) of all local searches were done on smartphones, you begin to recognize the power of technology since the invention of the Smartphone.
+And when you consider that as long ago as 2013 seventy percent (70%) of all local searches were done on smartphones, you begin to recognize the power of technology since the invention of the Smartphone.
 And Social Media has expanded exponentially in the same way and can now be considered the strongest vehicle to gain and share reviews — or n other words, the digital version of word-of-mouth.

-SEO is not unto itself a marketing plan, it’s just a marketing tactic.
-In fact, there are many different approaches to SEO, and new ones being developed all the time with algorithm shifts.
+SEO is not unto itself a marketing plan, minor are ads, they are just marketing tactics.
+There are many different ways to deploy digital marketing and new ones are being developed all the time with new algorithm shifts.

 Keyword research is still important, as is optimization.
-But while that is the jump off point, content — as well as off site promotion — is the sustaining energy that drives a SEO campaign.
+But while that is the jump-off point, content — as well as an off-site promotion — is the sustaining energy that drives an SEO campaign.